 LCA Charrette, Park City, Utah 2003

-Florida architect Andrés Duany adapted the charrette to community design processes in the 1980s.
-Bill Lennertz was his right-hand man at the first charrette in The Kentlands, and at hundreds more that followed.
-Duany borrowed from the Ecole the concept of a set time limit.
-By 2001 Lennertz opened the National Charrette Institute (NCI) in Portland to train professionals in the charrette process.
+Duany adapted the charrette to community design processes in the 1980s.
+Duany borrowed from the Ecole the concept of working to a set limit of time and grafted to it the methodology of an evolving set of urban design principles.
+Working with Duany, Bill Lennertz organized the first charrette in The Kentlands, and hundreds more thereafter.
+By 2001 Lennertz had opened the National Charrette Institute (NCI) in Portland to train professionals in the charrette process.

-- The charrette team consists of a specially selected group of design professionals that works on site over a seven day sojourn.
+- The charrette team consists of a specially selected group of design professionals that works on site over a four to seven day sojourn.

 There has also been much confusion over charrettes: